JonasEngelen84/DVS/README.md

 # Apply/create the database
 dotnet ef database update --project DVS.EntityFramework

-# Move the .db file from DVS.DVS.EntityFramework to DVS.DVS.WPF.bin.Debug.net8.0-windows.
+# Move the .db file from DVS/DVS.EntityFramework to DVS/DVS.WPF/bin/Debug/net8.0-windows.
 # If a .db file already exists there, replace it!